-- Client Follow-up Contact Calls 552 telephone interviews were successfully completed for program assessment and evaluation. - Self-exclusion for Problem Gamblers UGSP initiated a pilot study of the effectiveness of self-exclusion for problem gamblers.
-Self-exclusion is a voluntary program which bans the gambler from gambling establishments, allowing people who have developed a gambling problem to create external controls to help them be more responsible in their gambling practices.
+- Client Follow-up Contact Calls 512 telephone interviews were successfully completed for program assessment and evaluation.
+Results show that gamblers' and affected individuals' improved quality of life was sustained over time and participants are generally satisfied with treatment providers. - Self-exclusion for Problem Gamblers UGSP initiated a pilot study of the effectiveness of self-exclusion for problem gamblers.
+Self-exclusion is a voluntary program that bans the gambler from gambling establishments, allowing people who have developed a gambling problem to create external controls to help them be more responsible in their gambling practices.